28harishkumar/node-notifications/README.md

 ## Basic Info
 * Framework used: Express.io
 * Template: Jade
-* Purpose: Sending data to client from node server using socket.io and GCM token (only on androids).
+* Purpose: Sending data to client from node server using socket.io (all platforms) and GCM token (only on androids).

 ## Installation
 1. Set config.js file